Is This The Most Instagrammable City In Asia?

 National Orchid Gardens

 No matter how much you think you love orchids it will never be as deep nor profound as the affection this city has with these fickle tropical blooms.
-To be exact, there are over 1000 species and more than 2000 hybrids of orchid that line the walkways of the Singapore Botanic Gardens, each revelling in their own meticulously maintained enclosures (but then again this Singapore, so would you expect anything less?).
+To be exact, there are more than 1000 species and 2000 hybrids of orchid that line the walkways of the Singapore Botanic Gardens, each revelling in their own meticulously maintained enclosures (but then again this Singapore, so would you expect anything less?).

 10 / 10

-It seems like every city has a flyer or a giant wheel of some sort these days but not every city is Singapore, with its avant garde structures dotting the skyline and rainbow-hued sunsets that sparkle glitter over the water.
+It seems like every city has a flyer or a giant wheel of some sort these days but not every city is Singapore, with its futuristic structures dotting the skyline and rainbow-hued sunsets that sparkle glitter over the water.

-Make this your last visit before you leave just sit and watch the story of the city unfold from the quiet of your own private cabin.
+Make the Singapore Flyer your last visit before you leave just sit and watch the story of the city unfold from the quiet of your own private cabin.